Querent-ai/querent-docs/querent/docs/enterprise/reference/quickstart-3.md

   ```

   - agent_name: A custom name for your discovery session.
   - semantic_pipeline_id: The semantic_pipeline_id recieved as the reponse to the starting a semantic data service.
-Please refer to [Quickstart - Create Semantic Data Fabric](../../get-started/quickstart-2.md).
+Please refer to [Quickstart - Create Semantic Data Fabric](./quickstart-2.md).
   - session_type: User can choose from the below options.
-For more information refer to [Conceptual Overview: Retriever-Based Search vs. Traverser-Based Search document.](../../advanced/retriever_traversar_review.md) :
+For more information refer to [Conceptual Overview: Retriever-Based Search and Traverser-Based Search document.](../../features/retriever_traversar_review.md) :
     1. `Retriever`: Configures the discovery session to enable similarity searches over the semantic data fabric.
     2. `Traverser`: Configures the discovery session to enable graph-traversal based searches over the semantic data fabric.